What is Ollivanders in Hogsmeade?

-The Ollivander’s Wand Shop in Hogsmeade has one showroom, whereas the location in Diagon Alley has three.
-So, if you see a long line in Hogsmeade and you have plans to visit Diagon Alley later, feel free to keep moving.
+Ollivanders in Hogsmeade has just one showroom, whereas the location in Diagon Alley has two.
+If you see a long line in Hogsmeade and you have plans to visit Diagon Alley later, feel free to keep touring the parks and experience this attraction over in London instead.

 Submit your review